AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

     "webhook": "My Custom Webhook message {\n  \"name\": \"\",\n  \"secret\": \"\",\n  \"tags\": [\n    \"test\",\n    \"123\",\n    \"emergency\"\n  ],\n  \"url\": \"\"\n}"
   }

-Looping over lists in templates using ``#attribute...  .  .../attribute``.
+Looping over lists in templates using #attribute...  .  .../attribute.
 Any content between the # and / is expanded once for each list item, and the special attribute ``.`` can be used to refer to it.

 Some attributes refer to a list of results: